-In any of these situations, a suspension will be given.
-The Simcoe County District Health Unit will address continued offences and an individual could be subject to a maximum fine of \$5000.
+In any of these situations, a suspension will be given (minimum 3 days).
+All offences are reported to the Simcoe County District Health Unit and the tobacco enforcement officer will meet with students and/or parents to issue a warning or a fine.